Rory Fallon: International career

 In January 2006, New Zealand coach Ricki Herbert suggested that Fallon might still get a chance to represent New Zealand at senior level.
 Herbert claimed that the only reason why Fallon wasn't picked was due to lack of correspondence from FIFA regarding this matter.
-Fallon had until he was 21 years old to get clearance from FIFA to change nationalities.
+Fallon had until he was 21 years old to get clearance from FIFA to change his association.
 It found, however, that Fallon did not apply in the 2004 window to change allegiance for over-21s players.
 This year-long window was made available by FIFA upon introduction of a rule which allows players with dual nationality to switch their allegiance before their 21st birthday.
 Under this criterion Fallon could not be available for New Zealand.

 On 3 June 2009, FIFA Congress passed a motion removing the age limit for changing associations for players who had already played for a country's national team at youth level under article 18 of the Regulations Governing the Application of the FIFA Statutes.
 This allowed for the possibility of Fallon again representing New Zealand.

 In August 2009, Fallon was called up to the New Zealand squad for a friendly against Jordan the following month and the crucial two-legged World Cup play-off matches against Bahrain later in the year.

 Fallon scored on debut in the match against Jordan, which New Zealand won 3–1.

 On 14 November 2009, Fallon headed home the only goal just before half-time in the second leg of New Zealand's World Cup qualifier against Bahrain, to send New Zealand to the FIFA World Cup in South Africa, their first appearance at the finals in 28 years.
 Fallon played in all three of New Zealand's finals games.

 He was recalled into the New Zealand camp for their World Cup play-off loss to Peru in November 2017.
 Following these matches, he announced his international retirement.

 Coaching career

 After retiring, Fallon worked with Plymouth Argyle's under-14 players.
 In mid-October 2019, Fallon was appointed assistant manager for the New Zealand national football team under manager Danny Hay.

+In November 2021, Fallon was appointed head of youth development at Wellington Phoenix, also coaching the under-19s team before becoming manager Waterside Karori of the Central League in December 2023.
+In January 2024, Waterside Karori announced that they had ended Fallon's contract by way of mutual consent before the season started.

+In February 2024, Upper Hutt City announced Fallon as their head coach for the 2024 season.